 Drug Rehab for Meth Addiction

-If you or a loved one are suffering from addiction to methamphetamines, Evoke Wellness MA can help.
-Here at Evoke Wellness Massachusetts, we rely on evidence-based treatment to help you through the recovery process.
+If you or a loved one are suffering from addiction to methamphetamines, Evoke Wellness at Cohasset can help.
+Here at Evoke Wellness at Cohasset, we rely on evidence-based treatment to help you through the recovery process.
 We provide different forms of therapy to help you gain long-lasting recovery.
 Each person that comes through our doors receives an individualized treatment plan as recovery is not a one size fits all approach.
 Our admissions counselors are available around the clock and will provide you with a detailed explanation of how to be admitted into our methamphetamine addiction treatment programs.
 Our specialists can help you with costs, bed availability, and which insurance plans we accept as well as make arrangements for admission.
 We do offer methamphetamine addiction treatment in various formats.
 These programs are available for women, men, and young adults.
 Call today to start your road to recovery.